cnshing/cnshing.github.io/_posts/2023-07-28-how-i-accidentally-dosed-my-own-network.markdown

 categories: homelab
 ---

-As the sole person tasked with configuring the network in the family, I was surprised when my brother one day told me that he was not able to access his banking website.
+As the sole person tasked with configuring the network in the family, I was surprised when my brother one night told me that he was not able to access his banking website.

 Upon hearing this I began to run the basic diagnostic steps and observed the following: